-Assisting patients with temporomandibular joint disorders (TMD) is one of Dr. Regni’s specialties, and in many cases he can relieve pressure, headaches and jaw pain that does not respond to other types of treatment.
+Assisting patients with temporomandibular joint disorders (TMD) is one of Dr. Regni’s areas of practice, and in many cases he can relieve pressure, headaches and jaw pain that does not respond to other types of treatment.

 Dr. Regni believes that usually a multitude of factors causes TMJD.
 The astute diagnostician will analyze all possibilities carefully before creating a cause and effect scenario.
 Then and only then can treatment begin.